-Maximum Residual Disinfectant Level Goal (MRDLG) The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
-MRDL's are set by the US EPA.
+Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 Parts Per Million (ppm) One part per million corresponds to one minute in two years or one penny in \$10,000.